How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 Hanger steak, strip steak, and top sirloin are all good choices when making fajitas.

-Thinly sliced skirt steak, also known as ranchera steak, is traditionally used for carne asada tacos.
-Carne asada literally means grilled meat.
+Thinly sliced skirt steak, or ranchera steak, is traditionally used for carne asada tacos.
+Carne asada means grilled meat.

 Top sirloin is the best steak for stir-frying.
 It’s tender and has a meaty flavor.